 - One episode of The Wuzzles involves a baby brahma bullfinch, an adorable little cow-bird creature whose mother happens to be a house-sized engine of destruction.
 An entire flock of them descends on Croc's house by the end of the episode, with predictable results.

 - In the second The Land Before Time, the gang of dinosaur kids find an egg and, at first thinking it to be an egg from one of their parent's nests, carry the thing home.
 It turns out to be a Sharptooth (or T-Rex) egg, and the group starts trying to raise 'Chomper' - needless to say, the parents come looking for him.
-Slightly subverted in this case, as the Mama and Daddy actually end up helping the main characters, before taking their baby home.
-This arguably has some Unfortunate Implications about the Aesop in this story, as the moral seems to be 'Try as you might to get along, some people are just too different.'
+Played with in this case, as the Mama and Daddy actually end up helping the main characters before taking their baby home.

 - The Mickey Mouse short "The Little Whirlwind" features Mickey being hassled by a tornado about his size while trying to do yardwork for Minnie.
 Soon after losing his temper and giving chase, it starts whistling for help, and a gigantic tornado appears and destroys everything.

 - The Wild Thornberrys had an episode with a visiting rock star wanting to film himself feeding a bear cub.
 Eliza tries to warn him of this trope, but he refuses to listen, which of course brings out an angry mother bear attacking the kids.

 - In the Donald Duck cartoon "Don's Fountain of Youth", Donald uses a crocodile egg to fool his nephews into thinking he was regressed back to egg state.
 He laughs at the joke in hiding...right next to the egg's mother.
 Later the eggs hatch and think Donald is their mother, much to the anger of croco-mommy.